eaalcala/Basic-Alignments/README.md

 ## Overview

-This directory serves as a project for UBIC's Workshop Series, SP24
+This directory serves as a project for UBIC's Workshop Series, SP24.
+We focus on dynamic programming and alignment techniques.

 ## Project Details